About Current Flow State Fly Fishing

 Join us

-I hope you'll subscribe to the free newsletter, which goes out every Monday during fishing season.
+I hope you'll subscribe to the free newsletter, which goes out every Monday.
+You can read previous editions of the newsletter here.

-If you're eager to learn more, consider becoming part of our paid membership program.
+If you're eager to get even deeper more, become a member of our paid tier, the Explorers.

-Membership benefits, including access to all site content on the site, 1-on-1 conversations, and more, will help you get more fulfillment from your time spent angling, and introduce you to a like-minded community of supporters.
+Membership benefits will help you get even more fulfillment from your time spent angling, and introduce you to a like-minded community of fellow fish-seekers.